 9. Leavenworth, USA

-The largest city of Leavenworth County in Kansas seems to be tiny Germany in the USA due to its unique German architecture and the Bavarian Village style shopping area.
+The largest city of Leavenworth County in Washington seems to be tiny Germany in the USA due to its unique German architecture and the Bavarian Village style shopping area.
 Surrounded with the white snow-covered Cascade Mountains, Leavenworth is a picturesque city that has a lot to offer to adventurous travellers interested in skiing, biking and hiking.
 Moreover, this European style city outside Europe also follows German traditions by hosting the world-famous Oktoberfest festival, which is traditionally celebrated in Munich, as well as organizing annual Bavarian Christmas celebration.
 At typical German restaurants you can taste famous German dishes, while from the souvenir shops you can get the perfect “German” gift that will keep your memories about this lovely Germanized American city bright for a long period of time.

 10. Macau, China